nordemja/Python-Final-Project/readme.md

-#Final Project
+# Final Project
-This is the repository for my final project for Python Programming - CS2021 at the University of Cincinnati
+This is the repository for my final project for Python Programming - CS2021 at the University of Cincinnati.